16patsle/lazysizes/readme.txt

 Thanks to dbhynds for making Lazy Load XT.
 Without that project, this one would not be possible.

+= Why is this plugin called the same as the lazysizes JS library?

+There are a couple of reasons:

+1. I like the name.
+It's good.
+2. I'm hoping it will help people discovering the plugin.
+I originally tried searching for a WordPress plugin using the library myself, and other people might be trying the same.

+If you are wondering, this plugin is not affiliated with the lazysizes project.
+I got permission by aFarkas to use the name, but that's as far as any connection between the two go.

 == Changelog ==

+= 0.1.1

+* Updated readme

 = 0.1.0 =

 * Initial version of the plugin